mpenning/ciscoconfparse/sphinx-doc/intro.rst

 After several network evolutions, you may have a tangled mess of conflicting or misconfigured Cisco devices.
-Misconfigurations of proxy-arp, static routes, FHRP timers, routing protocols, duplicated subnets, cdp, console passwords, or aaa schemes have a measurable affect on uptime and beg for a tool to audit them.
+Misconfigurations of proxy-arp, static routes, FHRP timers, routing protocols, duplicated subnets, cdp, console passwords, or aaa schemes have a measurable affect on up time and beg for a tool to audit them.
 However, manually scrubbing configurations is a long and error-prone process.

 Audits aren't the only use for ciscoconfparse.
 Let's suppose you are working